 But were these reasons justified?
 Is Facebook, Twitter or Google guilty of spreading post-truths, false information or outright lies?

 They certainly helped, but they are not the ones to blame.
 At least not the level we have been observing lately.

-In an ideal world, everyone who went to school will remember the horrors and consequences of the inquisition, slavery, WWI, WWII, Nazism, Stalinism and so on.
-And probably many do.
+In an ideal world, everyone who went to school will remember the horrors and consequences of the inquisition, slavery, WWI, WWII, Nazism, Stalinism, etc. And probably many do.
 But there is still a huge part of humankind that never digested the history lessons, never got to connect the dots and put things into perspective, so there it will never happen again.

-Racism, homophobia, bigotry and even lack of common sense exist on social networks because they are a real thing.
+Racism, homophobia, bigotry and even lack of common sense exist on social networks because they are real.
 They are part of the #ITL, #OH and #TIL tweets, just as much as our daily life.
 On the street, you don’t hear the message that loudly, because there are just so many people passing by.
 You notice it on Facebook or Twitter because everyone is there.

 For the time being, though, let’s blame it on Facebook, Twitter and the others.
 Chances are that they will do something to fix the holes in the ship.
-But I can’t help thinking in the direction of how exactly their fixes will pan out for things like freedom of speech and self-expression.
+But I can’t help thinking about how exactly their fixes will pan out for things like freedom of speech and self-expression.
 And this worries me way more than Trump sitting in the Oval Office or the UK border control asking me to show them my visa.